HeyMaslo/research-in-progress/README.md

 ##### Objective

-Given the interesting relationship between exposure and agency perception found in the survey, we opted to assess how exposure influence mind perception in humans + robots in a lab setting.
-We will manipulate different levels of exposure and explore if longer exposure leads to higher ratings on agency and experience perception.
+Given the interesting relationship between exposure and agency perception found in the survey, we opted to assess how exposure influences mind perception in humans and robots in a lab setting.
+We will manipulate different levels of exposure
+(blurb, short exposure, long exposure) and explore if longer exposure leads to higher ratings on agency and experience perception.

 ##### Progress